 Understand Your Sponsor’s Company Goals and Philosophy

-Summarize everything you’ve learned about their company.
+- Know their mission – Summarize everything you’ve learned about their company.
 They don’t need you to explain their company’s full mission to them, how their products work, or how their poetic motto brings tears of joy to your eyes.
 They live and breathe their work and already understand everything about their work.
-A brief acknowledgment that you also understand them will show them that you are serious in your proposal.
+A brief acknowledgment that you also understand them will show them that you are serious about your proposal.

 Additionally, ensure that your proposals are individually written for each company you apply to.
 Don’t copy/paste proposals or CC them to various companies.
 Each proposal should be unique and match that companies objectives.